-What to do and see once all the staple sights were ticked off your list.
+What to do and see in Rome once all the staple sights were ticked off your list.
 This is Rome relaxed guide to the Eternal City.

 Walking around Rome and trying to see all the magnificent sights can be exhausting.
 On my first visit to the eternal city, I did just that.
 Must-sees like Colosseum, Pantheon, Trevi Fountain or Piazza Navona are on the list of every first-time visitor.
 But Rome can be also a very relaxing and enchanting city.
 Here is my guide on where to go and what to see after all the staple sights are ticked off your list.

 Rome is the city of echoes, the city of illusions, and the city of yearning.-Giotto di Bondone

 Aren’t we all guilty of it?
 Trying to see as many sights as possible, sample all the foods (this is not exactly a torture), take hundreds of pictures and exhaust ourselves at the end of the day.
 But how can you not?
 Rome is so magnificent.
 History around each corner – a city full of surprises and Ohhh! moments.

 I did exactly the same thing on my first visit.
 And still failed to see everything.
 It is simply impossible.
 So on my second visit, I decided to do it a bit differently.
 Search for a more relaxed way to enjoy the city in pursuit of the enchanting and romantic side of it.
 I tried to get the ‘Federico Fellini feel.

 Luckily, this time, I could stay in Rome for three wonderful days.
 Also, I went in the winter which was a brilliant idea given in warmer months Rome is packed full of tourists.

 Here is a list of my favourite places to visit.

 Visit this bustling market is a great way to inaugurate exploring Rome.
 Situated just south of Piazza Navona, it is not exactly a hidden treasure but definitely a fun and picturesque one.